amancantgit/Password-Craft/README.md

 - **Real-Time Password Display:** View the generated password in real-time as users adjust their preferences.

 ## Technologies used:
-React.js, JavaScript, HTML & CSS
+React.js, JavaScript, HTML & Tailwind CSS

 ## Getting Started
 1. Clone the repository to your local machine.